Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (List) and the resource (CSM Threats agent rules) with context (workload security monitoring).
-It distinguishes from sibling list tools that target different resources.
+The description clearly states the action 'List' and the resource 'CSM Threats agent rules' with context 'for workload security monitoring'.
+It distinguishes from other list tools by specifying a unique resource type, which is not repeated among siblings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.